Scala-Dev/exp-js-sdk/README.md

 bower install exp-sdk
 ```

 Then include the sdk in a script tag from the bower_components directory.
-You can then access the sdk as the window bound global `exp`.
+You can then access the sdk as the window bound global `EXP`.

 ```html
 <script src="bower_components/exp-sdk/exp-sdk.min.js"></script>